Israel and weapons of mass destruction

+The Shimon Peres Negev Nuclear Research Center, commonly known as the Dimona reactor, Israel's site for producing plutonium for its nuclear weapons.

-Israel is the only country in the Middle East to possess nuclear weapons.
+Israel is the only country in the Middle East that is believed to possess nuclear weapons.
 Israel is also suspected to possess chemical and biological weapons.
+Israel is the only UN member not party to the Treaty on the Non-Proliferation of Nuclear Weapons, the Biological Weapons Convention, or the Chemical Weapons Convention, although it signed the latter in 1993.

 Israel's stockpile is estimated at 90 to 400 nuclear weapons.
-It is speculated to operate a nuclear triad of delivery options: by F-15I and F-16I fighters, (Note: F-15I and F-16I squadrons are both speculated to be assigned nuclear roles, while it is also speculated the F-35I has a nuclear capability.) by submarine-launched cruise missiles, and by Jericho medium and intercontinental range ballistic missiles.
+It is speculated to operate a nuclear triad of delivery options: by over 200 F-16 and F-15I fighters, (Note: F-16 and F-15I squadrons are both speculated to be assigned nuclear roles, while it is also speculated the F-35I has a nuclear capability.) by submarine-launched cruise missiles aboard five Dolphin-class submarines, and by 25 to 50 Jericho medium and intercontinental range ballistic missiles.
 (Note: The exact range of Jericho III missile is unclear, estimated from 4,000 km to over 5,500 km, while an intercontinental range is over 5,500 km.
 The Jericho II missile is believed to have an medium range of 1,500 km.)
 Its first deliverable nuclear weapon is estimated to have been completed in late 1966 or early 1967, which would make it the sixth nuclear-armed country.

+Israel maintains a policy of deliberate ambiguity, choosing not to formally deny or admit the extent of its nuclear, chemical, and biological warfare capabilities; it is the only nuclear-armed country to do so.
+Israeli officials have instead historically repeated "Israel will not be the first country to introduce nuclear weapons to the Middle East".
+Israel interprets "introduce" to mean it will not test or formally acknowledge its nuclear arsenal.
+Nonetheless, Israel is suspected of carrying out a 1979 covert nuclear test responsible for the Vela incident, as part of its collaboration with the South African nuclear weapons program.
+Western governments, including the United States, similarly do not acknowledge the Israeli capacity.
+Israeli officials, including prime ministers, have made statements that seemed to imply that Israel possesses nuclear weapons, including discussions of use in the Gaza war.